 Special Education Needs and disabilities:

 There’s a concern sometimes that, for children with SEN and disabilities, or certain health conditions, that their disability needs are seen first, and the potential for abuse second.
-If children are behaving in particular ways or they’re looking distressed or their behaviour or demeanour is different from in the past, our staff should think about that being a sign of the potential for abuse, and not simply see it as part of their disability or their special educational needs.
+If children are behaving in particular ways or they’re looking distressed or their behaviour or demeanour is different from in the past, our staff should think about that being a sign of the potential for abuse and not simply see it as part of their disability or their special educational needs.
 These chilren being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children.
 Staff should provide support with communication barriers and difficulties in managing and reporting these challenges.

 Children who have a social worker: